ABOUT

 Philip Larkin

-Makers Place, the first plastic and aluminium recycling studio in the Maldives
+Makers Place recycling studio, combining plastic and aluminium recycling in the Maldives

 Makers Place recycling studio